OpenTaho/taho/tests/result-0/README.md

 # Test Empty Directory

-When executed in an empty directory the program will create empty files for `main.tf`, `variables.tf`, and `outputs.tf`.

-In an empty directory a `terraform.tf` file will be created with the following content to reach the minimal acceptable state for a Taho complient module.
+The program creates empty files for `main.tf`, `variables.tf`, and `outputs.tf` when executed in an empty directory.
+A `terraform.tf` file will be created with the following content to reach the minimal acceptable state for a Taho complient module.

 ```terraform
 terraform {